EmilyBernard/Module-03-Password-Generator/README.md

 Ideally the User would be redirected to the original window prompt to restart the function and generate the desired random password.
 I haven't been able to successully program that function.

 # Authors and acknowledgement
 During creation, classmates have helped by answering questions, and providing some basic code (David Proto) that worked for them.
-Shout out to Chris (Chris Scott?) for hosting a lengthy zoom study group!
+Shout out to Chris Lemmon for hosting a lengthy zoom study group!